U2: Activism and philanthropy

 Since the early 1980s, the members of U2—as a band and individually—have collaborated with other musicians, artists, celebrities, and politicians to address issues concerning poverty, disease, and social injustice.

 In 1984, Bono and Clayton participated in Band Aid to raise money for the 1983–85 famine in Ethiopia.
-This initiative produced the hit charity single "Do They Know It's Christmas?", which would be the first of several collaborations between U2 and Bob Geldof.
+This initiative produced the hit charity single "Do They Know It's Christmas?", the first of several collaborations between U2 and Bob Geldof.
 In July 1985, U2 performed at Live Aid, a follow-up to Band Aid's efforts.
 Bono and his wife Ali, invited by World Vision, visited Ethiopia that year where they witnessed the famine first-hand.
 Bono later said that this laid the groundwork for his Africa campaigning and some of his songwriting.
 In 1986, U2 participated in the Self Aid benefit concert for unemployment in Ireland and the Conspiracy of Hope benefit concert tour in support of Amnesty International.
 The same year, Bono and Ali also visited Nicaragua and El Salvador at the invitation of the Sanctuary movement and saw the effects of the Salvadoran Civil War.
 These 1986 events greatly influenced The Joshua Tree album, which was being recorded at the time.

 During their Zoo TV Tour in 1992, U2 participated in the "Stop Sellafield" concert with Greenpeace to protest a nuclear fuel reprocessing plant.
-Events in Sarajevo during the Bosnian War inspired the song "Miss Sarajevo", which premiered at a September 1995 Pavarotti and Friends show, and which Bono and the Edge performed at War Child.
+Events in Sarajevo during the Bosnian War inspired their song with Brian Eno called "Miss Sarajevo", which they debuted at a September 1995 Pavarotti & Friends concert to benefit the War Child charity.
 U2 fulfilled a 1993 promise to play in Sarajevo during the PopMart Tour in 1997.
-The following year, they performed in Belfast days prior to the vote on the Good Friday Agreement, bringing Northern Irish political leaders David Trimble and John Hume on stage to promote the agreement.
+In May 1998, they performed in Belfast to promote Northern Ireland's referendum over the Good Friday Agreement, which ended the Troubles.
+During the show, Bono brought Northern Irish political leaders David Trimble and John Hume on stage to shake hands; the referendum ultimately was passed.
 Later that year, all proceeds from the release of the "Sweetest Thing" single went towards supporting the Chernobyl Children's Project.